manivaradarajan/aistudio/ai-workflow/upanishad-explorer/prd/PRD-CONTENT-AND-DATA.md

 - Passages identified by explicit `ref` field (not inferred from hierarchy)
 - Arbitrary depth: e.g., "1.1", "2.3.4", "2.3.4.5" (variable depth)
-- Refs are hierarchical but stored as strings; numerically sortable
+- Refs are hierarchical but stored as strings.
+Both simple integer strings (e.g., "1", "2") and dot-notation strings (e.g., "1.1", "1.2.1") are acceptable formats.
 - Examples:
   - Isha Upanishad: refs like "0.0" (prefatory), "1.1", "1.2", etc.
   - Brihad Aranyaka: refs like "0.0" (prefatory), "1.1.1", "1.1.2", "1.2.1", etc.